strohne/Facepager/src/readme.md

 Note: After the first time installation, you only need to activate venv and run Facepager.py.
 Remember: you can provide default credentials for Facebook, Twitter and YouTube in the credentials.py.
 See credentials.py.readme for further details.

-# Steps to runder under macOS High Sierra
+# Steps to runder under macOS BigSur

+Install at least Python 3.8 e.g. via homebrew.
 Open terminal in a directory of your choice and execute the commands indicated by the $ sign.

 - Clone Facepager